-My quintessential visit to New York includes a three day trip crammed full of seeing as many Broadway shows as possible.
+My quintessential visit to New York includes three days crammed full of seeing as many Broadway shows as possible.
 Broadway features the most superb shows (plus a few flops) in the world.
 I fell in love with Broadway many years ago, hook, line, and sinker, and hope for everyone to partake in this fabulous entertainment offering at some point in their life, in which I have detailed instructions for newbies below.

 There is an art to buying Broadway show tickets, other than just slapping down the American Express for a face value ticket.
 I have been doing it so long and only recently learned to subscribe to many Broadway based websites that offer special deals, as well as deep discount offering special discounts, as well as promotions for new shows and those in the trial run phase.
 Theatre-goer loyalty clubs allow you to cash in earned points for free tickets.
 Best of all, they are easy to use, which is a big bonus.